themetalsaint/updatedPortfolio/README.md

 ## Services

-The Services portion of this webpage contains the professional services I offer as a web developer.
+The Services portion of this webpage contains the professional services I offer as a web developer and is still a work in progress.
 The Services portion of this webpage can be easily accessed by selecting the Services tab on the navigation bar in the top, right portion of the webpage.

 ![](assets/img/readMe/services.png)